-The observation process for the two tasks is identical and independent but the set of available messages differs between the two tasks.
-In the restricted stage, the set is restricted to single-valued messages only.
-In the unrestricted stage, subjects are allowed to use both single-valued and set-valued messages.
-In the restricted stage, the subjects are paid the equivalent in dollars of the number they report divided by 2.
-In the unrestricted stage, when they report a single number, they are paid the equivalent in dollars to the number they report divided by 2, while when they report multiple numbers, the computer will randomly choose one of the numbers and they are paid the equivalent in dollars of this number divided by 2.
-To emulate the one-shot game structure of our model, we asked subjects to participate only once in each of the stages and we randomized the order of precise and vague stages within a session.\footnote{Using OLS regressions, we find that there is no order effect on the average report.}
+The observation process for both tasks within each session is identical, however, the set of messages that can be utilized by the subjects differs between the tasks.
+In the restricted stage, only single-valued messages are permitted, while in the unrestricted stage, both single-valued and set-valued messages are allowed.
+Subjects can send such messages by clicking numbered boxes on their screens.
+Please refer to Figures \ref{fig:precise_screenshot} and \ref{fig:vague_screenshot} in appendix C for screenshots of the experiment software.
+In the restricted stage, subjects receive payment in dollars equivalent to half of the reported number.
+In the unrestricted stage, subjects are paid in dollars equivalent to half the value of the reported number if they report a single number.
+If they provide multiple numbers, the computer will randomly choose one, and the payment will be equal to half the value of the selected number in dollars.
+To emulate the one-shot game structure of our model, we asked subjects to participate only once in each of the stages and we randomized the order of precise and vague stages within a session.\footnote{Using OLS regressions, we find that there is no order effect on the average reports.}

-The combination of these between-subject and within-subject variations yields four treatments in our experiment: NA-R,\footnote{The NA-R treatment is equivalent to the original experiment conducted by \textcite{Fischbacher2013}.} NA-UR, A-R, and A-UR.